 We do not know the answer as yet.

 Nocturnal Angina : Can it be PND equivalent ?

 Paroxysmal nocturnal dyspnea (PND) is a classic manifestation of episodic LVF.
 We know dyspnea can be an anginal equivalent.
-What prevents angina to become a dyspnea equivalent ! ( Especially the nocturnal ones since mechanism of generation of PND are very similar to the genesis of angina ).
-It is distinctly possible one may mistaken for the other .
-Both occur when a sudden a hyper-adrenergic state is evoked which demands a high MVO2 .
+What prevents angina to become a dyspnea equivalent ! ( Especially the nocturnal ones , since the mechanism of generation of PND are very similar to the genesis of angina ).
+It is distinctly possible one may be mistaken for the other .
+Both occur when sudden hyper-adrenergic state is evoked which demands high MVO2 .
 An ischemic heart has every reason to respond with angina .